What's Left?

 2025

 The Down East Wood Ducks (Carolina League) are moving from charming but antiquated Grainger Stadium to Spartanburg, becoming the HUB CITY SPARTANBURGERS.
 The new ballpark is part of a $250M redevelopment plan for downtown.
-A spartanburger is a very well-done hamburger, served cold on a stale bun with no toppings or condiments, or maybe it's a demonym for the inhabitants of this former rail hub in South Carolina.
+A spartanburger is a very well-done hamburger, served cold on a stale bun with no toppings or condiments, or maybe it's a demonym for the residents of this former rail hub in South Carolina.

 2026

 The City of Wilson, North Carolina, reached agreement in December 2023 with the CAROLINA MUDCATS, the Milwaukee Brewers and a private development partner to move the team from Zebulon as part of a $287.5M development project (City of Wilson).
-The Carolina League team's new ballpark is located next to Vollis Simpson Whirligig Park, potentially making the city of 50,000 a regional entertainment destination.
+The Carolina League team's new ballpark will be located next to Vollis Simpson Whirligig Park, potentially making the city of 50,000 a regional entertainment destination.

 Whirligig Park